Safety Toolkits

 - Once that’s done, you will get a simple documented Implementation Plan that’s prioritised, with basic building blocks first and details last.
 Like building a house.

 - We provide “hands-on” horsepower if appropriate.
 For example, if you are implementing a safety management system, it’s often useful for us to assist in getting the Hazard/Risk Register developed.
-And if that means walking around and looking at stuff, we do that, to get it started.
+And if that means walking around and looking at stuff, we can do that, to get you started.

 - Unlimited email and telephone support for the duration of the project.